Sump'n Else

-Sump'n Else was an American live teen dance television show that aired from 1965 to 1968 on Channel 8 WFAA-TV in Dallas, Texas, formatted similarly to American Bandstand.
+Sump'n Else is an American live teen dance television show that aired from 1965 to 1968 on Channel 8 WFAA-TV in Dallas, Texas, formatted similarly to American Bandstand.

 Hosts

-The show featuring a youthful host, Ron Chapman, who went on to local fame as the long-time morning host of KVIL 103.7 FM and often co-hosted by Ralph Baker, Jr. who was a local television and radio commercial announcer.
-Ralph was also known as The Sanger-Harris Man because he was a fashion model for the Sanger-Harris department store.
+The show featured Ron Chapman (who went on to local fame as the long-time morning host of KVIL 103.7 FM) as host.
+He was often joined by local television and radio commercial announcer Ralph Baker, Jr. as co-host.
+Baker, Jr. was also known as The Sanger-Harris Man, because he was a fashion model for the Sanger-Harris department store.
 He hosted the Sanger-Harris fashion segment on the Sump'n Else show.
 He was also a KLIF-AM announcer at the time.
 Ralph also discovered Little Group member Calleen Anderegg and auditioned her at WFAA on The Group and Chapman Show.

 National performers

-The show featured nationally known guest performers, including The Monkees, Herman's Hermits, Paul Revere and the Raiders, The Rose Garden, 13th Floor Elevators, Sonny and Cher, The Outsiders and Frank Zappa.
+The show featured guest performers such as The Monkees, Herman's Hermits, Paul Revere and the Raiders, The Rose Garden, 13th Floor Elevators, Sonny and Cher, The Outsiders and Frank Zappa.

 Dancers

 Sump'n Else also featured go-go dancers, students from local high schools known as "The Little Group".
-The original four included Joanie Prather (Janet on Eight is Enough), Calleen Anderegg (Miss Dallas 1966), Delpha Teague, and Kathy Forney.
+The original four included Joanie Prather (who would later be known as Janet on Eight is Enough), Calleen Anderegg (Miss Dallas 1966), Delpha Teague, and Kathy Forney.
 The second "Little Group" included Cheryl Lovett, Martha Latimer, Becky Ballard, Melody Coleman and Pat Osborne.